- Phone: +91-9818265787

 The severity of thalassemia determines how it is treated.
 If your kid has transfusion-dependent thalassemia, she will need lifelong medical treatment, which may include:

-Dr. Vikas Dua is the best Thalassemia Transplant Doctors In India and one of a kind.
+Dr. Vikas Dua is the best Doctor For Thalassemia In India and one of a kind.
 He treats special cases of thalassemia in children.
-Dr. Vikas is an exceptional pediatric hematologist in India who has profound expertise in handling delicate babies.
+Dr. Vikas is an exceptional hematologist who has profound expertise in handling delicate babies.
 This compassionate side of our blood experts comes to the forefront during blood transfusions which is the standard treatment protocol for patients with thalassemia major.
 With a vision of Anemia free and thalassemia-free India, he provides the best Thalassemia Treatment.
 Contact Dr. Vikas Dua, one of the best Thalassemia Treatment Doctors in Gurgaon today to make your appointment.

 Immunodeficiency disorders